stuhlmueller/gpt.el/README.md

 # gpt-pilot.el

 gpt-pilot.el is a comprehensive Emacs package for interacting with large language models like GPT-4 and Claude 3.5 Sonnet.
-It's a feature-rich fork of [gpt.el](https://github.com/stuhlmueller/gpt.el) that adds project awareness, better chat management, and more sophisticated completion capabilities.
+It's a feature-rich fork of [gpt.el](https://github.com/stuhlmueller/gpt.el) that adds project awareness, completion, region transform, and more to come.

 The aim is to make sure emacs stays up-to-date with modern GPT support.
-Essentially CursorAI for emacs.
+Essentially aiming for a CursorAI for emacs.

 ## Features